aidotse/SpaceProofOfConcept/README.md

 Example projects
 ======
+**FedBird - powered by Scaleout FEDn**
 The HW setup each team has been provided is compatible with [FedBird](https://github.com/aidotse/fedbird), a proof of concept utilizing Scaleouts [FEDn](https://github.com/scaleoutsystems/fedn) framework for the federation part together with YOLO3tiny on bird observation images.

 For a step by step tutorial on how to set ut up on your project, please see the "AI_Sweden-Fedbird_tutorial_xxx.pdf" in this repository